Wolsingham: History

 On the north hillside of Wolsingham Attwood built his home, Holywood Hall.
 After his death it became a hospital.
 This was the regional sanatorium for the treatment of tuberculosis, but by the early 1960s there were so few cases that it was virtually redundant although the open verandah rooms were still in use.
 In 1962 the decision was made to transfer elderly patients from Sedgefield Mental Hospital to this beautiful setting.
-The patients were mainly elderly, long-term residents of impaired mental faculty, who had no living relatives to care for them and were 'institutionalised' and would have been unable to cope with independent living.
+The patients were mainly elderly long-term residents of impaired mental faculty who had no living relatives to care for them, were institutionalised and would have been unable to cope with independent living.
 When the hospital closed it was redeveloped into four dwellings and the land surrounding the Hall was developed to contain a number of luxury homes.

 Culture

 Wolsingham Agricultural Society

-Wolsingham Agricultural Society holds its annual show on the first weekend in September, with a daily attendance of over 30,000.
-Established in 1763 it is one of the oldest show in the country and brings in animals and visitors from a wide area.
-A fun fair runs in the town the same weekend with many streets closed to traffic to cope with the crowds.
+Wolsingham Agricultural Society holds its annual show on the first weekend in September, with a daily attendance of more than 30,000.
+Established in 1763 it is one of the oldest shows in the country and brings in animals and visitors from a wide area.
+A funfair is held in the town the same weekend with many streets closed to traffic to cope with the crowds.

 Weardale Railway

-Wolsingham is served by the heritage Weardale Railway, whose trains run from Bishop Auckland to Stanhope, including special steam train services.
-First built in 1847 by the Stockton and Darlington Railway, it was closed to passengers in 1953, prior to the Beeching railway review closures of the 1960s.
-It continued to be used for freight use before being finally mothballed in 1993.
+Wolsingham is served by the heritage Weardale Railway, which runs to Stanhope, including special steam services.
+First built in 1847 by the Stockton and Darlington Railway, it was closed to passengers in 1953, before the Beeching railway review closures of the 1960s.
+It continued to be used for freight before being finally mothballed in 1993.
 After much work and investment by new American owners, the heritage railway reopened in 2010 with a special train event running direct from London Kings Cross.

-The Weardale Railway also used to transport up to 150,000 tonnes of high quality coking coal per year from the Park Wall North surface mine 4 miles away using a new transload facility in Wolsingham, which opened in 2011.
-There was strong local opposition to the coal depot road haulage potential impact, but planning permission was finally approved as the lorries avoid the town.
-Trains ran to a Scunthorpe steelworks keeping alive the towns connections to steel making.
+The Weardale Railway also used to transport up to 150,000 tonnes of high-quality coking coal per year from the Park Wall North surface mine 4 miles away using a new transload facility in Wolsingham, which opened in 2011.
+There was strong local opposition to the coal depot but planning permission was finally approved as the lorries avoid the town.
+Trains ran to a Scunthorpe steelworks, keeping alive the towns connections to steel making.
 This run ceased in 2015 following the collapse of UK Coal.